How to Fake GPS Location on iPhone

 Launch Apple Maps and navigate to the location you’d like to be in.
 Hit the bottom of the window to get location information and you should fine the Simulate Location feature.
 Tap to confirm and verify if it works for your other apps.

-Once your phone is jailbroken, depending on its OS version you should either download There are two Cydia apps that might be worth your attention, LocationHandle and akLocationX.
+Once your phone is jailbroken, there are two Cydia apps that might be worth your attention, LocationHandle and akLocationX.
 The catch is that akLocationX supports iOS devices with the A7 chip, which means iPhone 5s and iPads of that era running iOS 6 or 7.
 LocationHandle is a paid app that works with iOS 9 and 10 but you’ll have to install an on-screen joystick.

-Other Ways How to Fake Location on iPhone without Jailbreak
+Other Ways to Spoof Your Location on iPhone

 You need to connect to a computer with a USB cable and navigate to the Virtual Location feature.
 You’d then manually remove the fake GPS marker.